margaeor/mlopt-equal-opportunity/README.md

 ## Running Sparse and Holistic Regression

 The sparse and holistic regression frameworks are written in Sparsity.jl, but for demonstration purposes you can use Sparsity.ipynb.
 It was tested on `Julia 1.6.3`.
+Create and preprocess the data first.

 1. Open `Sparsity.ipynb` notebook.
 2. Run all